 10 km, 3 hours, the ascent of 50 meters, 50 meters of descent

 A taxi will pick you up at the hotel.
 The transfer to the port/airport requires about 45 minutes.

 Daily walks from 3 to 6 hours (walking time)

 Trails: rocky bottoms and stretches of loose volcanic materials; dirt tracks.

 It is recommended to wear appropriate clothing (by layers, that is to protect our body from possible weather inclemencies and keep it dry at all times by combining three different types of garments), comfortable and strong hiking boots, raincoat, fine fleece and/or thick (depending on the season), hat, backpack, trekking poles, canteen, sunscreen, sunglasses, camera.

-Hotel Parador in Las Playas: 2 nights in a double room with breakfast.
+Hotel Boomerang in Valverde: 2 nights in a double room with breakfast.